 Independence of the Seas — Deck Plans, Live Tracker, Dining & Videos

 Independence of the Seas is a Freedom Class cruise ship operated by Royal Caribbean.
-She entered service in 2008, measures 155,889 gross tons, and carries approximately 3,634 guests at double occupancy.
+Built by Aker Yards in Turku, Finland, she entered service in 2008, measures 154,407 gross tons, and carries approximately 3,634 guests at double occupancy with a crew of 1,360.

 Independence of the Seas tends to suit travelers who appreciate active amenities like the FlowRider surf simulator and H2O Zone water park alongside classic Royal Caribbean features.
 It's ideal if you want Royal Caribbean's energy and entertainment on a ship with about 4,515 guests — larger than Voyager class but more intimate than Oasis or Icon class.
 If you're seeking seven neighborhoods or the newest innovations like the Ultimate Abyss, you may want to explore Oasis or Icon class instead.